What is Surplus Income?

 Surplus Income Standards – 2016/17

 Surplus income is any additional income you have over a certain threshold set by the government based on your family size and whether you were previously bankrupt.
-You have to pay a portion of to your creditors.
+You have to pay a portion of your surplus income to your creditors.
 Our Bankruptcy Calculator will calculate the required payments for you.

 The Office of the Superintendent of Bankruptcy provides the standards, from which the surplus income payments are calculated.

 Effective September 18, 2009 the amount of your surplus income dictates how long you remain in bankruptcy.